mnckapilan/rosetta_search/README.md

 Instead of relying on exact keyword matches, Rosetta tries to understand your intent through commit messages, leveraging NLP techniques to connect concepts to code.

+Rosetta Search was developed as part of a final-year MEng project at Imperial College London, supervised by Dr. Robert Chatley.

 ---

 ## 🚀 Why Rosetta Search?